Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ## Renderer
 * Do a render of your scene and see through from your camera point of view.
 Then, it will show onto the canvas.
 * THREEJS will use WebGL to draw render inside the canvas.
+* Rendering is like taking picture.
+If you take picture of your friend and then tell your friend to move, the picture won't show friend moving.
+So put before renderer.
 ### BoxGeometry
 All of these are optional.
 By default, it is all pointed towards 1.
 ```